okbach/Amazons-Game-Board---DELPHI/README.md

 # AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons"

 The source code is based on fmx
-It can run on most Android, Windows and iOS platforms ... tester {Android, Windows}
+It can run on most platforms {Android, Windows and iOS  ...}
+tester {Android, Windows}

 # AI-BOT {minimax algorithm}